 1.The Israeli/hippie culture

 Kasol is also known as Mini Israel as it witnesses a large number of Israeli tourists.
-Many of them have inhabited Kasol and hence one can also savor the taste of Israeli food in any of the eating joints.
-Banners in Hebrew language can be easily encountered throughout the city.
+Many of them have inhabited Kasol and hence to the other’s favor, one can also savor the taste of Israeli food in any of the eating joints.
+Banners in Hebrew language can be easily spotted throughout the city.

 2. The café story